ageron/handson-ml2/README.md

     $ virtualenv env
     $ source ./env/bin/activate

-Next, edit `requirements.txt` to uncomment the right version of TensorFlow for your platform, then install the required python packages using pip:
+Default platform is python 2, Ubuntu/Linux 64 bits.
+If your platforms is different, please edit `requirements.txt` using your favorite editor, comment the tensorflow line and uncomment the right version of TensorFlow for your platform.

+Then install the required python packages using pip:

     $ pip install -r requirements.txt